FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 This version of Toppa is played in the Ishikari Subprefecture in Hokkaido.
 It is described as **"Bakappana but with Teyaku"**.

-Since it has a Join-in/Drop-out phase just like in [Hachi-hachi](/en/hanafuda/games/hachi-hachi), it is assumed the game is played by more than 3 players.
+Since it has a Join-in/Drop-out phase just like in [Hachi-hachi](/en/hanafuda/games/hachi-hachi), it is assumed the game is played by more than 3 players, but only 3 players participate in the round at once.

+The dealing method is the same as in *Baka*; 7 cards in each hand, and 6 cards on the field.

 Not much details has been attested, except for a few details.